rieckpil/progmot/content/post/writing-a-book-remotely.md

 Communication then happens on this public issue and everybody can follow the status.

-### Basic Landing Page

-Go with the simplest setup and GitHub Pages

-### Automate Low Hanging Verifications

-Use Grammarly,

-Link checker example

 ### Define Rules for Typesetting and Structure

 This would have helped us save some time for the final polishing and is one of the lessons learned.